 It is important to showcase all of your experience, not limited to the project or service area, however also your contracting experience.
 Especially, contracting arrangements with other government departments.
 So, if you have any experience, even if it’s minor such as providing ad-hoc services to a Gloucestershire Council transport initiative or you held a contract with Swindon Council two years ago, include it.
 It’s important to keep your bid or proposal public sector focused.
 There is a heavy emphasis on procedures and reporting so your experience will be relevant.
 If you don’t have any government experience, make sure when you submit the tender response, you focus on your systems and processes, in particular those you have in place to track progress.

 It is also important to link the service provision with the relevant government policy.
 It is worth doing some research into those policies that the opportunity responds to and specific priorities that the initiative adheres or contributes to.

 Finally, don’t give up!

 Remember the end goal and if in doubt, get help!
-Call a consultancy such as Tsaks Consulting for support.
+Our team is always on hand to assist with your next bid or tender.
 Experts can help with reviewing the specifications, simplifying the process and ensuring the highest quality submission.
 As well as removing mistakes and allowing you to strengthen any weak areas of the bid in order to have the best chance of winning.